ralterman/NLPrimaries/README.md

 __Used [pyLDAvis](https://pyldavis.readthedocs.io/en/latest/readme.html "pyLDAvis Documentation") - Python library for interactive topic model visualization__
 * Create one list of all of the tweets across candidates and eliminate given and implemented stopwords
 * Run CountVectorizer() and TfidfVectorizer() functions on the tweets, followed by the LatentDirichletAllocation() function
-* Create topic models using either TF or TF-IDF
+* Create topic models using either TF or TF–IDF

 _LDA separates the tokens in the tweets based on underlying, unobserved similar topics to help users interpret them.
 Check out the demo below:_
   ### [Demo](https://www.youtube.com/watch?v=TBHFkO_m1Es "LDA Demo")